fluentlabs-xyz/docs-docusaurus/docs/fluentbase-sdk/client.md

 ### Complex Data Types

-The client system handles complex types automatically when they implement the `Codec` trait:
+The client system handles complex types automatically when they implement the `Codec` trait (see [Codec documentation](./codec.md#when-you-need-custom-types)):

 ```rust
 use fluentbase_sdk::codec::Codec;